-- B. Draft legislation (bills, regulations, and Orders in Council). - Assist client ministries with legislative aspects of policy development and the structural framework for legislation - Ensure that bills, regulations, and Orders in Council are drafted in accordance with drafting standards and worded consistently with other Alberta legislation - Advise client ministries on potential legislative problem areas and transitional and enforcement issues - · Respond to client ministries' inquiries regarding the drafting and enactment of legislation - Requires regular oversight, guidance, input, and review from senior lawyers.
-Some files are deliverable within shorter timeframes
+- B. Draft legislation (bills, regulations, and Orders in Council). - Assist client ministries with legislative aspects of policy development and the structural framework for legislation - Ensure that bills, regulations, and Orders in Council are drafted in accordance with drafting standards and worded consistently with other Alberta legislation - · Advise client ministries on potential legislative problem areas and transitional and enforcement issues - Respond to client ministries' inquiries regarding the drafting and enactment of legislation - Requires significant oversight, guidance, input, and review from senior lawyers.
+All files are due in a reasonable timeframe.